-Due to international politics, Taiwan is not a party to the 1958 New York Convention.
-The Arbitration Law of Taiwan applies with regard to the recognition and enforcement of a foreign arbitral award.
-A foreign arbitral award usually will be recognized and enforced in Taiwan provided that there is no rejection case in that foreign country when a Taiwanese arbitral award seeking the recognition and enforcement in that foreign country.
+Due to the international politics, Taiwan is not a party to the 1958 New York Convention.
+The Arbitration Act of Taiwan applies with respect to the recognition and enforcement of foreign arbitral awards.

-A Taiwanese court will refuse to recognise a foreign arbitral award under any of the following grounds:
+The foreign arbitral awards usually will be honoured in Taiwan; however, the Taiwanese courts will refuse to recognise the foreign arbitral awards under any of the following grounds: